Butterfly count: Open searches

 Open searches, also sometimes referred to as "checklist searches", are intended to focus on the presence and abundance of butterflies in a given area.
 They can be single events such as the North American Butterfly Association's July 1 and July 4 counts in Canada and the U.S. respectively, or they can be regular or ad hoc counts conducted by individuals or groups.
 The lack of formal structure makes them suitable for many citizen science programs.

 In terms of the relative outcomes or the efficacy of open vs. restricted searches, studies have shown that open searches are more likely to find a greater number of species in a given area.
 Royer, et al. note that one reason for this is that during an open search, the "observer is free to search out places where butterflies typically would breed or congregate" rather than follow the fixed path of a transect.

-Simplified butterfly assessments

-To promote the broad public participation in butterfly monitoring, researcher from Austria propose to combine a simplified assessment scheme on group level executed by laypeople, with detailed assessments from butterfly experts.
-To evaluate their approach they compared data collected by pupils with independent assessments of professional butterfly experts.
-Beside some identification uncertainties data collected by trained and supervised pupils were successfully used to predict the general habitat quality for butterflies.